 It is tempting to pay the ransom so that business can resume as before.
-However, once breached, a business can be breached over and over again.
+However, a business can be breached over and over again.
 Antiviruses are helpful and necessary in protecting from sophisticated attacks.
-Beyond this, low-level ransomware attacks can be prevented by regular operating system updates.
+Beyond this, regular operating system updates can prevent low-level ransomware attacks.

 - Phishing – There have been occasions Microsoft has warned of elaborate phishing schemes.
 It would help if you did not fail to pay attention.
 Phishing occurs when an intruder poses as an administrator or another user within the business.
 This has become rampant in our digital economy.
 Securing internal communications provide the lone way to safeguarding against phishing.
 Email encryption, constant channel management, and attentive user management must be compulsory.

 - SQL Injection – Reports from Kingfisher Technologies indicate that 26% of small businesses have experienced SQL injection attacks in the past year.
 Somehow, it remains the least discussed threat.
 SQL injection is a bit more sophisticated than other threats discussed here.
-It is basically about the insertion of codes into the site from SQL (database-focused language).
+It is basically about inserting codes into the site from SQL (database-focused language).
 By doing this, data retrieval is manipulated.

 Older languages are more vulnerable to SQL injection assault.
 This is the same with applications and sites that don’t get regular updates.
 Dealing with this sort of attack is something for the experts, but being up to date in your cyber outfit is also advised.